imcdnzl/covid19/interesting_links.md

 * https://twitter.com/i/lists/1235657765743472642 - my Twitter list of some people who are tweeting on the subject
 * https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html - New York Times outlining where cases are etc
 * https://www.nytimes.com/news-event/coronavirus - New York Times main hub for Covid-19
+* https://medium.com/@BLeeDrake/coronavirus-and-the-us-health-care-system-77f676194479 - An example using USA health system to show why flattening the curve is critical

 ## Medical / biological
 * https://www.economist.com/briefing/2020/03/12/understanding-sars-cov-2-and-the-drugs-that-might-lessen-its-power - Overview of biology